zahinekbal/codeWith-hacktoberfest/FrontEndWebsite/Bass Militia/README.md

 - Contact page

 ### Existing Features
-- Navbar - A Navbar is used across the site allowing users to easily navigate through the website regardless of the page they are on.
-The use of a collapsable dropdown menu is used on mobile view to save space.
+- **Navbar** - A Navbar is used across the site allowing users to easily navigate through the website regardless of the page they are on.
+The use of a collapsible dropdown menu is used on mobile view to save space.
-- Social Media Links - The navbar also includes social media links across the website, these are relocated to the footer on mobile devices.
+- **Social Media Links** - The navbar also includes social media links across the website, these are relocated to the footer on mobile devices.
-- The [Landing page](https://samlaubscher.github.io/bass-militia-website/index.html) - allows users to easily and clearly navigate to either a specific page of the website they desire via the navbar, or to one of the external website links via the footer icons.
+- **The [Landing page](https://samlaubscher.github.io/bass-militia-website/index.html)** - allows users to easily and clearly navigate to either a specific page of the website they desire via the navbar, or to one of the external website links via the footer icons.
-- Event images - The top of the [Events page](https://samlaubscher.github.io/bass-militia-website/events.html) allows users to see photos taken taken at the events, achieved with the use of a photo carousel.
+- **Event images** - The top of the [Events page](https://samlaubscher.github.io/bass-militia-website/events.html) allows users to see photos taken taken at the events, achieved with the use of a photo carousel.
-- Catalogue of pase events - The [Events page](https://samlaubscher.github.io/bass-militia-website/events.html) also allows users to clearly see all of the previous events hosted, achieved by displaying each of the posters in a chronologically ordered grid layout.
+- **Catalogue of past events** - The [Events page](https://samlaubscher.github.io/bass-militia-website/events.html) also allows users to clearly see all of the previous events hosted, achieved by displaying each of the posters in a chronologically ordered grid layout.
-- [Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) announcements - Users can clearly see any public news and announcements relating to the label at the top of the Record Label page via the 'Announcements' section.
+- **[Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) announcements** - Users can clearly see any public news and announcements relating to the label at the top of the Record Label page via the 'Announcements' section.
-- Back catalogue of releases - On the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) Users can easily view the chronological order of releases and premieres on the label by viewing the 'Digital Album Releases' and 'Premieres' sections on the record label page.
+- **Back catalogue of releases** - On the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) Users can easily view the chronological order of releases and premieres on the label by viewing the 'Digital Album Releases' and 'Premieres' sections on the record label page.
-- Direct file uploads / submissions - Artists are able to upload their demo submissions for the record label directly through the website by visiting the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) and filling in the contact form in the 'Submissions' section at the bottom.
+- **Direct file uploads / submissions** - Artists are able to upload their demo submissions for the record label directly through the website by visiting the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) and filling in the contact form in the 'Submissions' section at the bottom.
-- Merchandise images - On the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users can view photo carousels with the featured merchandise available.
+- **Merchandise images** - On the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users can view photo carousels with the featured merchandise available.
-- Purchase merchandise - Via the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users are able to securely purchase using the linked PayPal 'Buy Now' buttons which display sizes and are actively linked to the correct corresponding payment account.
+- **Purchase merchandise** - Via the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users are able to securely purchase using the linked PayPal 'Buy Now' buttons which display sizes and are actively linked to the correct corresponding payment account.
-- Crew members [contact directory](https://samlaubscher.github.io/bass-militia-website/contact.html) - Users are able to easily view members involved in the team as well as their contact details.
+- **Crew members [contact directory](https://samlaubscher.github.io/bass-militia-website/contact.html)** - Users are able to easily view members involved in the team as well as their contact details.
 Users can click on these details to compose direct emails to the respectful recipients.
-- Submission and enquiry sections - Users are able to see the correct avenue of contact in regards to track submissions, event enquiries or general enquiries etc by viewing the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) and locating the section relating to their needs.
+- **Submission and enquiry sections** - Users are able to see the correct avenue of contact in regards to track submissions, event enquiries or general enquiries etc by viewing the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) and locating the section relating to their needs.
-- Direct contact forms - Via the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) any type of user is able to directly contact the brand via the website itself by filling in the contact form and allocating the correct reason for the enquiry.
+- **Direct contact forms** - Via the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) any type of user is able to directly contact the brand via the website itself by filling in the contact form and allocating the correct reason for the enquiry.

 ### Features Left to Implement
 - I would like to include the back end processes to allow the contact form submissions to be received by the server and for file submissions to be uploaded and downloaded.